- About Us

 Great for: living rooms, dining rooms

-Bright, bold jewel tones are having a moment in interior design.
+Bright, bold jewel tone color palettes are having a moment in interior design.
 Look through home decor magazines or blogs and you’ll see shades of emerald, magenta, and goldenrod adorning walls in every room of the house.

 But painting a room, or even an accent wall, such a bold color can be nerve wracking!
-If you’re not comfortable with that, you can Incorporate jewel tones into your home in a less bold way with furniture and accessories like throw pillows, blankets, and wall decor like in this living room.
-With jewel tones, a little can go a long way.
+If you’re not comfortable with that, you can incorporate jewel tones into your home in a less bold way with furniture and accessories like throw pillows, blankets, and wall decor like in this living room.
+With jewel tone color schemes, a little can go a long way.

 Great for: bedrooms, living rooms

 On the opposite end of the spectrum from jewel tones are earth tones.
+Unlike jewel tones, earth tones are calming and tend toward a more natural palette.
 Earthy doesn’t mean all neutral, though!
 Nature-inspired colors like tan, olive green, and terracotta are a great way to create a warm, relaxing space.

 Start with a warm-toned wall color, a neutral couch, and decor and accessories in a few earthy colors.